 Equipment upgrades and computer system installations have been a high priority of Chief Golden’s.
 Since his appointment, the Chief has installed a comprehensive computer system which includes computer aided dispatch, records system and jail booking interface.
 Police cruisers also have mobile data terminals enabling officers to access BMV files while patrolling the streets.
 Officers are also able to complete reports while parked allowing them greater visibility to the public.
 This system provides fast and efficient reporting and information gathering.
 The capabilities of this system are nothing short of amazing and will enable the Officers and Dispatchers to serve the public with the utmost efficiency.

 The Macedonia Police Department has a full-time dispatching staff with modern communications equipment.
-Providing dispatching services to the Village of Boston Heights Police and Fire, Macedonia Police and Fire as well as Northfield Village Police and Fire.
-It is a hub of activity that features an enhanced 9-1-1 telephone system and a repeater-equipped high band radio.
-Much like “caller ID,” enhanced 9-1-1 provides the name, address, phone number of the caller as well as the latitude and longitude which is sent to the mapping system.
-The call is then pin pointed on a map, and can be refreshed if the caller is mobile.
+Providing dispatching services to Macedonia Police and Fire, Northfield Village Police and Fire, Sagamore Hills Police and Fire as well as Northfield Center Fire.
+It is a hub of activity that features an Next Generation 9-1-1 telephone system and an 800 mhz radio system enabling communication between all local agencies.
+Much like “caller ID,” Next Gen 9-1-1 provides the name, address, phone number of the caller as well as the latitude and longitude which is sent to the mapping system.
+RapidSOS pinpoints your location using connected devices and sensors for real time updates to assist emergency responders to locate a caller and/or vehicle.
 This is especially beneficial to those seeking help or assistance and are unfamiliar with area or unable to talk.
-This is further enhanced by an integral TDD machine for the hearing impaired.
 Hardly a job for the faint of heart or those lacking patience, the Dispatchers are often expected to acquire a vast amount of information in a very short period of time.
 Courtesy and efficiency are paramount.